 Travel will not be an additional cost that Siobhan Davies Studios covers.
 However, you can use your requested funding amount for travel and include this in your budget.
 If you do not want to use the funding for travel, you must outline how you intend to pay for travel in your application.

 Yes, definitely!
 We would encourage you to apply again should you be unsuccessful the first time around.

 You can apply for up to 5 days of free studio space at Siobhan Davies Studios which would either be in our Roof Studio or Research Studio.
 If you would like more than 5 days, this can be negotiated at a subsidised rate.

 No, formal dance training or education is not a requirement.
 However, we do expect applicants to have a professional practice.

 Siobhan Davies Studio's doesn't have resident dancers/performers.
 If you are keen to collaborate with dance artists but don't have a network to draw from, Siobhan Davies Studios can support you in putting out an 'open call' to our network.
 You would need to manage this process; from writing the brief to managing responses and selections.
-This can be a lengthly process so we would recomend allowing at least 2 - 3 months before your chosen dates to be in the building.
+However, this can be a lengthy process so we would recommend allowing at least 2 months before your chosen dates to be in the building.